Visa requirements for Northern Cypriot citizens

+Visa requirements for Northern Cypriot citizens are administrative entry restrictions by the authorities of other states placed on citizens of Northern Cyprus.

-Visa requirements map
+Visa requirements

 Holders of an ordinary Northern Cypriot passport can visit one country (Turkey) without the need to obtain an entry visa.
-The passport is accepted as a travel document by a limited number of countries because Northern Cyprus has limited international recognition.
+The passport is accepted as a travel document by only three countries because Northern Cyprus has limited international recognition.
 Usually, no visa is placed in the document.
-According to the Northern Cypriot Ministry of Foreign Affairs, the passport can be used for travel to the United States, United Kingdom, France, Qatar, and Turkey.
-United Arab Emirates and Tanzania also accept the passport of Northern Cyprus.

 Consular protection of Northern Cypriot citizens abroad

 Northern Cyprus is recognized only by Turkey, and consequently has only one embassy with de jure recognition, along with three consulates.
 However, it has representative offices in several countries.

-See also List of diplomatic missions of Northern Cyprus.